ChicagoPublicSchools/Map-SchoolLocator/readme.md

 **An Address Search results in your neighborhood school being shown.** If an address is typed into the search box the result lists the neighborhood schools (elementary, middle, and high) that your child can attend (without having to fill out an application).
 The map shows the geolocated address, the school locations, and the attendance boundary areas.

 #### Location Search
-**A Location Search results in your neighborhood school being shown.** If you press and hold on the map for 2 seconds or click the Find Schools Around Me button the result lists the neighborhood schools (elementary, middle, and high) that your child can attend (without having to fill out an application).
+**A Location Search results in your neighborhood school being shown.** If you press and hold on the map for 2 seconds or click the Find Schools Around Me button the display lists the neighborhood schools (elementary, middle, and high) that your child can attend (without having to fill out an application).
 The map shows the location of the long press (or the geolocated address of the Find Me feature), the school locations, and the attendance boundary areas.

 #### School Search
 **A School Search results in one school being displayed.** If a school name is typed and chosen from the drop-down the detail panel of that school is displayed.
 The map shows the school location and attendance boundary area.

 #### Radius Search
-**A Radius Search results in all the schools within a radius being displayed.** If you click the More Schools button the result lists all the schools within a 2 mile radius.
+**A Radius Search results in all the schools within a radius being displayed.** If you click the More Schools button the display lists all the schools within a 2 mile radius.
 The map shows the center of the radius and the school locations.

 #### Zip Code Search
-**A Zip Code Search results in all the schools within a zip code being displayed.** If a zip code is typed and chosen from the drop-down the result lists all of the schools located with that zip code.
+**A Zip Code Search results in all the schools within a zip code being displayed.** If a zip code is typed and chosen from the drop-down the display lists all of the schools located with that zip code.
 The map shows the school locations.

 ####URL Lookup
 **Pass in the school ID in order to target one or more schools.** The URL should end with ?Schools=609720 or for multiple schools ?Schools=609720;609678.
 The ?ECP query will show all schools with an Early Childhood Program.